Today we are going to learn all about Privet Hedges.

 Yes Miss, very hungry.
 Starving, Miss.

 Quite.
 Not only are privet hedges boring and bullying, they are also greedy.
-They sap nutrients out of gardens like there’s no tomorrow.
+They extract nutrients out of the soil like there’s no tomorrow.

 So are we going to kill it Miss!
 Bish bash bosh!
 Whack bam!
 The hedge is dead!